OctopusDeploy/docs/docs/projects/version-control/config-as-code-reference.md

 position: 20
 ---

 The configuration as code feature enables you to save some project-level settings as files in a git repository instead of SQL Server.
-The files are written in OCL (Octopus Configuration Language) format.
-Storing resources as files enables you to leverage version control features such as branching, pull requests, and reverting.
-In addition, how you deploy your code and your source code can now be saved in the same git repository.
+The files are written in the OCL (Octopus Configuration Language) format.
+Storing resources as files lets you leverage version control features such as branching, pull requests, and reverting changes.
+In addition, you can save both your source code and how you deploy your code in the same git repository.
 This page is a reference document of how the config-as-code feature works.

 ## Octopus Project Level Only